Wurunkatte

 Wurunkatte or Wurukatte was a Hittite war god of Hattian origin.
 He might have also been connected to the institution of kingship.
 His symbol was a mace, and based on textual sources it is presumed he could be depicted standing on the back of a lion.
-In known texts, he appears in association with deities such as Šulinkatte, Taru and Telipinu.
+Inhe appears in association with deities such as Šulinkatte, Taru and Telipinu.
 He was worshiped in Hattusa, Nerik, Tuḫumijara and Tarammeka.

 Name and character

 Wurunkatte's name has Hattic origin and can be translated as "king of the land".
 Volkert Haas noted it can be compared to the Akkadian epithet šār mātim, used to refer to Dagan.

 Wurunkatte was regarded as a war god.
 He shared this role with many other deities in the Hittite pantheon, for example Iyarri or originally Hurrian Ḫešui.
 In art, he was depicted standing on the back of a lion.
-A description of a silver statuette presumed to represent him states that he held a shield and a mace in his hands, the latter weapon is also attested as his symbol in other texts.
+A description of a silver statuette presumed to represent him states that he held a shield and a mace in his hands; the latter weapon is also attested as his symbol in other texts.

 According to Piotr Taracha in Hattian tradition Wurunkatte was also associated with the ideology of kingship, similarly to the deified throne Ḫanwašuit (called Ḫalmašuit in Hittite).
 He could be referred to with the title tabarna, in other contexts used to designate the reigning king of the land of Hatti.
 Taracha suggests that both his presumed role as a kingship deity and the meaning of his name might indicate that he had a special position in the Hattian pantheon prior to the rise of weather gods in the nineteenth and eighteenth centuries BCE, a phenomenon attested in sources from Hattusa and Kanesh.

 Associations with other deities

 Comparisons have been drawn between the character and iconography of Wurunkatte and another god of Hattian origin, Šulinkatte.
 A single Hattic text pairs them with each other and states that "Šulinkatte is the son of Hattusa, Wurunkatte is the son of warta (meaning unknown) and of the lands."
 In a number of texts, Wurunkatte instead forms a pair with the Hattian deity Tunturmiša.
 A group consisting of him, Taru and Telipinu is also attested.
 In incantations, he could be associated with the Hattian goddess of magic, Kataḫziwuri.
 A deity named Wurukattainu, "small/young Wurunkatte" or "child of Wurunkatte", is also attested.

-Wurunkatte was considered the counterpart of the Mesopotamian god Zababa.
+Wurunkatte was considered the counterpart of the Mesopotamian god Zababa by the Hittites.
 His own name could be rendered logographically using that belonging to the latter deity.
 However, as he was not the only god who could be designated by this Akkadogram in Hittite texts, the identity of the deity meant when phonetic spellings are not used is not always clear.